diarmidmackenzie/screen-display/README.md

+This README covers two A-Frame components:

+- screen-display - used to position an object in a fixed position on screen
+- blend-transforms - used to position an object with a weighted blend of two different objects' position, scale & rotation.

 # screen-display

 This component can be used to position elements directly on screen in A-Frame.

 Given that every object in an A-Frame scene must exist in 3D space, this is in fact achieved by positioning the objects extremely close to the camera, and adjusting the scale and position appropriately.